 Instead of shareholders receiving cash, a distribution in specie sees other assets being issued as an alternative.
 These can be either physical assets or financial assets.
 Physical assets could include land, machinery, or stock; while financial assets refers to bonds, warrants, and shares.

 This is because the DLA is an asset of the company, which will be distributed amongst the shareholders as part of the MVL; if the director who owes the DLA to the company is also the shareholder who will receive the DLA when it is distributed as an asset, then they are essentially paying themselves back.

 If you are considering an MVL for your solvent company, Real Business Rescue’s team of licensed insolvency practitioners can help.
 We can talk you through the pros and cons of such a process and advise you on the most tax efficient way of closing down your solvent company.
-With 77 offices stretching from Inverness down to Exeter, Real Business Rescue can offer unparalleled director advice across the UK.
+With 100 offices stretching from Inverness down to Exeter, Real Business Rescue can offer unparalleled director advice across the UK.
 Call our advisers today and arrange a free no-obligation consultation.

 Further Reading on What is a Distribution in Specie?
 Understanding MVLs

 Still unsure whether liquidation is right for your company?
 Don't worry, the experts at Real Business Rescue are here to help.
 Our licensed insolvency practitioners will take the time to understand the problems your company is facing before recommending the best course of action going forward based on your own unique circumstances.